-{\bf D.} {\it Complete integrability in the Cartesian phase-space.} An additional interesting question concerns the existence of Cartesian first integrals $F(x,y,z,p_x,p_y,p_z)$ independent of $h(x,y,z,p_x,p_y,p_z)$ defined in a set ${\cal B}\backslash {\cal C}_j$, where ${\cal B}$ is a neighbourhood of the collision set\footnote{Through this paper, whenever we will refer to a subset of the Cartesian phase-space which is a neighbourhood of the collision set, we will precisely refer to a set ${\cal B}\backslash {\cal C}_j$, where ${\cal B}$ is a neighbourhood of the collision set.} ${\cal C}_j$.
-First, we remark that the existence of Cartesian first integrals is not granted a priori from the existence of first integrals of the KS Hamiltonian; for example $\norm{\nu}^2$ and $l(n,\nu)$ do not provide, with evidence, Cartesian first integrals.
+and ${\cal B}$ is a neighbourhood of ${\cal C}_j$\footnote{Through this paper, whenever we will refer to a subset of the Cartesian phase-space which is a neighbourhood of the collision set, we will precisely refer to a set ${\cal B}\backslash {\cal C}_j$, where ${\cal B}$ is a neighbourhood of the collision set.} First, we remark that the existence of Cartesian first integrals is not granted a priori from the existence of first integrals of the KS Hamiltonian; for example $\norm{\nu}^2$ and $l(n,\nu)$ do not provide, with evidence, Cartesian first integrals.
 But neither the momenta $\nu_\ell$ provide Cartesian first integrals.
 The deep reason is that the map $\pi$ has not a global smooth inversion defined in a neighbourhood of $q=(x-x_j,y,z)=0$ (see \cite{GL18}, where a similar problem is addressed for the global definition of chaos indicators for the spatial three body problem), so it can happen that functions $F(n,\nu)$ which are first integrals for ${\hat {\cal K}}$ do not define global Cartesian smooth functions in any neighbourhood of the collision set ${\cal C}_j$.
 Precisely, while we are not able to define Cartesian representatives of $\nu_\ell$, $\ell=1,\ldots ,4$, which are smooth in a neighbourhood of ${\cal C}_j$, we find that the functions:

 are first integrals and have Cartesian representatives ${\cal N}_X,{\cal N}_Y,{\cal N}_Z$ globally defined and smooth in a neighbourhood of the collision sets.
 We consider the set of three first integrals: